Do You Need Pool Stabilizer? Complete CYA Guide

 Should I be using stabilizer in my swimming pool?

-I'm trying to figure out my pool chemistry and keep seeing conflicting advice about stabilizer.
+Walked into the pool store and they're pushing $30 stabilizer on me — can't afford their markup right now, is this chemical actually necessary?
 Some people say it's essential, others say it causes problems.
 Is stabilizer something I actually need to add to my pool water, or can I skip it?

 Quick Answer